 State law allows school districts to assess 1.5000 mills that can only be used for capital needs, such as construction, renovation, remodeling, and equipment.
 In addition, the Legislature calculates the discretionary millage that School Boards may levy.
-For fiscal year 2019, 0.7480 mills was approved for discretionary purposes.
+For tax year 2021, 0.7480 mills was approved for discretionary purposes.